duthied/Free-Friendika/doc/Developer-How-To-Move-Classes-to-src.md

 Most of Friendica processes are run in the background, so make sure to turn on your debug log to check for errors that wouldn't show up while simply browsing Friendica.

+Check the class file for any magic constant `__FILE__` or `__DIR__`, as their value changed since you moved the class in the file tree.
+Most of the time it's used for debugging purposes but there can be instances where it's used to create cache folders for example.

 ## Related

 * [Class autoloading](help/autoloader)